AlexArellanoATX/surfs_up/README.md

 ![December_Temperatures](./additional_resources/December_Temperature_Summary_Statistics.png)

-We observed 1700 data points, from 9 weather stations on Oahu for June months and 1517 data points for December.
+We queried the 1700 data points observed, from 9 weather stations on Oahu for June months and 1517 data points for December.

 ## Summary: